uccser/cs-field-guide/csfieldguide/static/interactives/cfg-parsing-challenge/README.md

 This interactive can be configured by appending various parameters to the default URL.
 To do this, add a question mark (`?`) after the last `/` in the URL, then each parameter separated by ampersands (`&`).
-For this interactive, each parameter is in the form `keyword=value`, where each `keyword` is an option to be changed and `value` is what that option should be set to.
+For this interactive, each parameter is in the form `keyword=value`, where `keyword` is an option to be changed and `value` is what that option should be set to.
 For example:

 - The URL `[...]/cfg-parsing-challenge/` could be changed to `[...]/cfg-parsing-challenge/?hide-generator=true&examples=1+1|2+3+4`